CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

     This option can severely affect the quality of generated complexes and how many make it through the post-assembly filter.
 For serious applications we recommend to set 'max_num_complexes' to 200, try all three options and check how many complexes fail the post-assembly filter for each option (this info is returned at the end of the assembly if 'verbosity' >= 2).
 Whichever option has the least complexes failing the post-assembly filter gives the highest quality complexes.

-.. confval:: gaussian_input_filepath

-    Options: `filepath`

-    Path to the Gaussian config file.
-If not given, no Gaussian input files are generated.

 .. confval:: geometry_modifier_filepath

     Options: `filepath`